develprr/metamatic-framework/README.md

 to Metamatic global states.
 In Metamatic, the root states are called **stores**.
 Stores can have nested properties, which are all understood as nested **states**.
 You can connect any component to listen to entire stores as well as just one nested state deep inside a store.

-## News

-### Version 2.0 is out!

-Metamatic Version 2.0 is now out.
-Metamatic 2.0.0 differs fundamentally from previous versions.
-The newest Metamatic framework implementation is based on real-world use cases when implementing a complex business frontend.

 ## Source Code

 The Metamatic is available as [installable package at Npmjs.com](https://www.npmjs.com/package/metamatic).